What foods are best cooked in a smoker?

 Yes, smoking can be a healthy cooking method if done correctly.
 It retains nutrients and enhances flavors without added fats.
 However, moderation is key to minimizing exposure to potentially harmful compounds.

-Chicken thighs, sausages, and vegetables are beginner-friendly options that yield great results with minimal effort.
+Chicken thighs, sausages, and vegetables are beginner-friendly options that yield outstanding results with minimal effort.

 Cooking times vary based on the food and smoker type.
 For example, a brisket can take 10-12 hours, while chicken thighs may take just 2-3 hours.